04.04.2025

 Rouse – part of the RB Global group, was formed a little after this with the aim of providing its customers with data on rental rate and utilisation tends.
 Rental companies input their daily rates and other competitively sensitive data which Rouse pooled to create an average daily rate and publish the information as part of its Rental Insights Pricing, which essentially monitors market pricing levels to provide rental companies with an indication of rate trends.

-Rental companies still determine their own pricing of course based on their own utilisation and that of their immediate competitors.
-But what it might have done is provide more clarity to step up rate discipline.
+Rental companies still determine their own pricing of course based on their own utilisation leveles and that of their immediate competitors.
+But what it may well have done is provide more clarity in order to allow the larger companies to improve rate discipline.

 The 54 page suit also suggests that rental industry consolidation has also been a part of this ‘conspiracy’ citing the old days when the market was fragmented with small local companies were more ignorant of average industry rates and relied more on what their customers told them other companies were quoting.